Sciatica treatment!

 Many factors that can influence pain, symptoms and severity.
 It is important that you get a thorough examination from an expert physiotherapist.

-Normally an assessment includes testing your back mobility, nerve mobility, reflex and sensation testing and power in the leg.
+Normally an assessment includes testing your back mobility, nerve mobility, reflex and sensation testing and muscle power.

 An MRI is not always necessary and may give misleading results.
 It will usually be requested if there is persistent pain or more severe symptoms.
 Read more about MRI findings in people with no pain here!